LivelyDismay/Essentia/README.md

 #### Set the Game language to English

-Just do it.
 This entire Modlist is in English and 99% of all mods you will find are also in English.
 I highly recommend playing the game in English and **I will not give support to people with a non-English game**.

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.